 Yes, bearded dragons can eat watercress!
 It is safe and compares well to other leafy greens like collard greens or mustard greens.
 But remember, moderation is key.

 Watercress can be a yummy part of their diet but shouldn’t be the main food.
 It’s important to offer a variety of foods to meet all their nutritional needs.
-Dug really likes a nibble of watercress once in a while!
+Spike really likes a nibble of watercress once in a while!

 Comparing Watercress to Other Leafy Greens